 While the majority of actioned user reports concerned adult content, the number of users that reported that content represent a very small fraction of the people on Pinterest.
 More importantly, not a lot of people saw the adult content, regardless of whether it was deactivated due to a user report or another enforcement mechanism.
 In fact, 98% of adult content that was deactivated on Pinterest was seen by fewer than 100 people during the reporting period.

 Actioned user reports that resulted in a deactivated Pin, Oct–Dec 2020

-Policy* Actioned reports Adult content 155,313 Adult sexual services 749 Civic misinformation 782 Conspiracy theories 786 Dangerous goods and activities 2,296 Graphic violence and threats 825 Harassment and criticism 3,865 Hateful activities 421 Self-injury and harmful behaviour 1,854
+Policy* Actioned Reports Adult content 155,313 Adult sexual services 749 Civic misinformation 782 Conspiracy theories 786 Dangerous goods and activities 2,296 Graphic violence and threats 825 Harassment and criticism 3,865 Hateful activities 421 Self-injury and harmful behavior 1,854

 * For some policies, actioned user reports are not a useful metric, for instance because the primary enforcement mechanism involves processing reports in aggregate.
 For these policies, the reach of deactivated Pins is a more relevant indicator of the user experience.

 There are more than 300 billion Pins on Pinterest, and each of those Pins also has an image associated with it.
 Just because two Pins show the same image doesn't mean that we count them as the same Pin within our systems, or even that the image came from the same source.

 This is important when it comes to content moderation: if we determine that the image in one Pin is policy-violating, our tools need to be able to detect and act on matching images amongst the billions of other Pins on Pinterest.
 So while we detect and deactivate a lot of Pins, those Pins comprise a much smaller number of distinct images.
 That’s why we’re sharing the number of deactivations for both distinct images and Pins.
 Each provides a different kind of insight into our moderation practices for this type of content.